cybergis/Covid_MSA_code/README.md

 program which you can use to output a graph of how Covid-19 cases at a MSA changes over time.

 ## MSA_travel_aggregate
-In the folder MSA_travel_aggregate contains a script "travel_aggregate.py" which takes the dataset of travelers to each city produced by Bin as the input and outputs a dataset of travelers to each MSA in the US.
+The folder MSA_travel_aggregate contains a script "travel_aggregate.py" which takes the dataset of travelers to each city produced by Bin as the input and outputs a dataset of travelers to each MSA in the US.
 The data contains all the travels from February to June.